SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/github.md

 ## Troubleshooting Errors when Committing from Docassemble

-When you get an error committing from Docassemble, it means Docassemble did not change anything on GitHub.
+When you get an error committing from Docassemble, it means Docassemble was unable to change anything on GitHub.
 One of three things is probably going on.

 1. You have technically not made any changes to the code that is actually being pushed to GitHub.
 2. You lack [permissions for the repository](https://docs.github.com/en/github/getting-started-with-github/access-permissions-on-github) you are trying to commit to.
 3. There is a [merge conflict to resolve](#resolve-conflicts).

 Scroll to the bottom of the page to see the details of the error.
 These are a step-by-step log of what is happening in git, the version-control system GitHub uses.
 The most recent message is at the bottom.
 (Ignore the line talking about a `Detached head`.
 That is actually a natural intermediate part of the process, not a problem.)

+Here are details about the three problems we described above, how you can identify them, and possible solutions.

 Here are details about the three problems we described above, how you can identify them, and possible solutions.